 (a) Annual projection.

-The CRES provider shall include with each customer contract, its most recent projection of environmental disclosure data, consistent with the schedule presented in paragraph (C)(3) of this rule and the format depicted by appendix A to this rule.
+The CRES provider, at its election, shall either post on its website or mail a printed copy to each customer under contract, its most recent projection of environmental disclosure data, consistent with the schedule presented in paragraph (C)(3) of this rule and the format depicted by appendix A to this rule.

 (b) Quarterly comparisons of actual to projected data.